Ulrike Almut Sandig

 Sandig’s new writings are not just visual poesy on paper but loops in our ear and cinematic explosions of imagery for all of our senses.
 Using speech recognition software, she tackles the poetry of German Romanticism and captures the flip-side of colonialism in artful anagrams.
 Above all, in Luminous Sheep the poet once again creates a “world full of mythic images that bury themselves deep into consciousness” (Matthias Ehlers, WDR).

-»Ulrike Almut Sandig travels through time, collects impulses for her ›playing with words‹, and grates against the discourses of our time with her characteristic joy for experimentation and language.«
+»Ulrike Almut Sandig [travels] through time, gathers impulses for her 'play with words' and rubs up against the discourses of our present in a variety of ways with her own love of experimentation and language.«